joakimkistowski/dockerregistryUI/README.md

 # Docker Registry UI

 UI for private Docker registries.
-Shows images and tags in of all images in the registry.
+Shows images and tags of all images in the registry.
 Displays user-provided image descriptions and run documentation.
 Is deliberatly kept light on features to be simple to setup, run, and maintain.
 Designed with a focus on internal and development registries that require frequent updates to images and image documentation.

 ## Features